Yanzhou, Jining: Climate

 Yanzhou has a monsoon-influenced, four-season humid continental climate (Köppen Dwa).
 Winters are cold and dry while summers are hot and humid.
 Monthly daily average temperatures range from −1.0 °C in January to 26.8 °C, while the annual mean temperature is 13.79 °C. More than 70% of the annual precipitation occurs from June to September, with barely any occurring in the winter months.
 The city receives 2,461 hours of bright sunshine annually.

 Economy

-2012 GDP reached 50.62 billion yuan, up 13.1 percent; local fiscal revenue 3.008 billion yuan, an increase of 22.65%; major economic indicators higher than the provincial average, income growth higher than the GDP growth rate of urban and rural residents.
+In 2012 the city's GDP reached 50.62 billion yuan, up 13.1 percent; local fiscal revenue 3.008 billion yuan, an increase of 22.65%; major economic indicators higher than the provincial average, income growth higher than the GDP growth rate of urban and rural residents.
 First three quarters of 2012, the GDP of 41.35 billion yuan, an increase of 11.9%; 1–10 months, local fiscal revenue 3.13 billion yuan, up 14.4 percent; 17.94 billion yuan in fixed assets investment, an increase of 22.9%.

 Yanzhou Coal Mining Company is headquartered in Yanzhou.